MoreyLV/MyProjects/Neural network and AI/NeuroGlyph/README.md

 # NeuroGlyph

+---!!!Remember that you need to install the necessary libraries!!!---

 **NeuroGlyph** is a minimal neural network sandbox powered by FastAPI.
 It allows users to either train or test a simple neural network model directly from the terminal or via a web interface.

 -Features-